cj/cj.github.com/_posts/12-1-6-new-and-first-real-blog.md

 his blog is very similar :)

 You just can't beat the simplicity, which is what I like about it the most.
-The way it also handles code snippets, images etc... which I'll be posting a lot of is just beautiful.
+The way it also handles code snippets, images etc... which I'll be posting a lot of, is just beautiful.
 Take a look for yourselves.

 {% highlight javascript linenos %}